RDFLib/prez-ui/packages/prez-ui/README.md

 export default defineNuxtConfig({
     ...
     extends: [
-        "prez-ui-test"
+        "prez-ui"
     ]
     ...
 });
 ```

-See the [theming documentation](https://github.com/jamiefeiss/prez-ui/blob/jamie/next/shad-layer-fix/docs/theming.md) on how to customise your Prez UI theme.
+See the [theming documentation](https://github.com/rdflib/prez-ui/blob/main/docs/theming.md) on how to customise your Prez UI theme.